khathuynh/blog/content/reading-list/_index.md

 ### Memoir, creative loneliness

-`My Own Devices`: Essays From the Road on Music, Science, and Senseless Love by Dessa

 `The Lonely City`: Adventures in the Art of Being Alone by Olivia Laing

 `Infinite City`: A San Francisco Atlas by Rebecca Solnit